appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/testing-distribution/index.md

   - `authType`: Authentication type of the profile. `none`: None, `static`: Static Username and Password, `ldap`: LDAP Login, `sso`: SSO Login.
   - `username`: The username for the profile if authentication type set to `static` (Static Username and Password).
   - `password`: The password for the profile if authentication type set to `static` (Static Username and Password).
+  - `testingGroupNames`: Uploaded versions will be automatically shared with these testing groups.
+Example format: `group1, group2, group3`.
 - `appPath`: Indicates the file path to the application package that will be uploaded to Appcircle Testing Distribution Profile.
 - `message`: Your message to testers, ensuring they receive important updates and information regarding the application.